godot sisters...

 while it won't impact operations, they effectively lost 5% of their tangible assets for no reason and since they're not FDIC-insured it's completely lost

-how the fuck do you invest something without it being FDIC-insured anyways?
+how the frick do you invest something without it being FDIC-insured anyways?

 Anonymous